LoRaMesher/LoRaMesher/README.md

 1. This function should have a `void*` in the parameters.
 2. The function should contain an endless loop.
 3. Inside the loop, it is mandatory to have the `ulTaskNotifyTake(pdPASS,portMAX_DELAY)` or equivalent.
 This function allows the library to notify the function to process pending packets.
-4. All the packets are stored inside `radio->ReceiveduserPackets`.
+4. All the packets are stored inside `radio.ReceiveduserPackets`.
 5. Every time you call Pop, you need to be sure to delete the Packet Queue after using it.

 ### Send data packet function